diegomezg/final-devops-project/documentation/infrastructure/infra-pipeline.md

     - `aks` (folder): files to define an Azure Kubernetes Service provisioning
     - `load_balancer` (folder): files to define load balancer
     - `public_ip` (folder): files to define a public ip
-    - `resource-group` (folder): files to define a Resource Group provisioning
+    - `helm` (folder): files to install Prometheus with Helm and create kubernetes namespaces called monitoring and dev.
 - The "prefix" must contain only alphabetical characters, because it is used for the name of the Azure Container Registry, and that only allows this kind of characters (no numbers, dashes or underscores).

 Following of running the pipeline from the forked repo.